LIVING WITH WILDLIFE

 As humans continue to build homes near wild areas, human-wildlife encounters are almost certain.
 Southwest Wildlife strongly believes that wildlife education is the best way to mitigate the impact of such encounters.

-If you have a Wildlife Question that is not addressed here, please contact our Education Department.
+If you have a wildlife question that is not addressed here, please Contact Us.

 Although bobcats are generally not a threat to humans, they may prey on small pets.
 Small pets, including cats and small dogs, should never be left outside unattended.
 If they must be left outside, keep them in an enclosed area with a roof.